Iodine-131: Production

 Most 131I production is from neutron irradiation of a natural tellurium target in a nuclear reactor.
-Irradiation of natural tellurium produces almost entirely 131I as the only radionuclide with a half-life longer than hours, since most lighter isotopes of tellurium become heavier stable isotopes, or else stable iodine or xenon.
+Irradiation of natural tellurium produces almost entirely 131I as the only radionuclide with a half-life longer than hours (and shorter than millions of years), since lighter isotopes of tellurium become heavier stable isotopes, or else stable antimony or iodine.
 However, the heaviest naturally occurring tellurium nuclide, 130Te (34% of natural tellurium) absorbs a neutron to become tellurium-131, which beta decays with a half-life of 25 minutes to 131I.

 A tellurium compound can be irradiated while bound as an oxide to an ion exchange column, with evolved 131I then eluted into an alkaline solution.
 More commonly, powdered elemental tellurium is irradiated and then 131I separated from it by dry distillation of the iodine, which has a far higher vapor pressure.
 The element is then dissolved in a mildly alkaline solution in the standard manner, to produce 131I as iodide and hypoiodate (which is soon reduced to iodide).

 131I is a fission product with a yield of 2.878% from uranium-235, and can be released in nuclear weapons tests and nuclear accidents.
 However, the short half-life means it is not present in significant quantities in cooled spent nuclear fuel, unlike iodine-129 whose half-life is nearly a billion times that of 131I.

 It is discharged to the atmosphere in small quantities by some nuclear power plants.

 Radioactive decay

-131I decays with a half-life of 8.02 days with beta minus and gamma emissions.
-This isotope of iodine has 78 neutrons in its nucleus, while the only stable nuclide, 127I, has 74.
-On decaying, 131I most often (89% of the time) expends its 971 keV of decay energy by transforming into stable xenon-131 in two steps, with gamma decay following rapidly after beta decay:
+131I decays with a half-life of 8.0249 days emitting beta particles and gamma rays.
+Most often (89%), 131I most often expends its 971 keV of decay energy by transforming to stable xenon-131 in two steps, with gamma decay following rapidly after beta decay: